 “I had begun in 1733 to study languages; I soon made myself so much a master of the French as to be able to read the books with ease.
 I then undertook the Italian.
 An acquaintance, who was also learning often to tempt me to play chess with him.
 Finding this took up too much of the time I had to spare for study, I at length refused to play any more, unless on this condition, that the victor in every game should have a right to impose a task, either in parts of the grammar to be got by heart, or in translations, etc., which tasks the vanquished was to perform upon honor, before our next meeting.
 As we played pretty equally, we thus beat one another into that language.
 I afterward with a little painstaking, acquired as much of the Spanish as to read their books also.”

 ‘It is a law of nature we overlook— that intellectual versatility is the compensation for change, danger, and trouble.”

-Written in 1895, the book gives an interesting perspective on the future.
-Thanks to the book, I have started to appreciate imperfection.
+Written in 1895, the book is a great commentary on the importance of the need to strive while providing an interesting perspective on the future.
+Thanks to Time Machine, I have started to appreciate imperfection.

 “In the morning it was morning and I was still alive.

 I love Post Office because it is real, raw, and written in simple language.
 Bukowski didn’t sugarcoat anything and such honesty is rare even in the world of fiction.

 “They brought in the flower, some kind of red-orange thing on a green stem.
 It made a lot more sense than many things, except that it had been murdered.
 I found a bowl, put the flower in, brought out a jug of wine and put it on the coffee table.”